NJ Saltwater Fish Regs

 ******PROHIBITED******

-Small Coastal Shark: atlantic sharpnose, bonnethead, blacknose, finetooth
+Non-Blacknose Small Coastal Shark: atlantic sharpnose, bonnethead, finetooth

 Pelagic Shark: shortfin mako, blue, porbeagle, oceanic whitetip and common thresher.

-It is not required for sharks taken in the NJ bays.
+It is not required for sharks taken in the NJ bays, only for Federal waters 3+ miles out.

-HMS Permit Holders MUST abide by the federal regulations, not state, in taking of sharks. ie: any vessel that does NOT have a HMS permit to fish federal waters may take brown shark in NJ waters, but an HMS permit holder CANNOT.
+In addition, all HMS Permit Holders MUST abide by the federal regulations, not state, in taking of sharks.

-PRINTABLE FEDERAL NMFS/NOAA ATLANTIC SHARK RECREATIONAL FISHERY REGULATIONS JUNE 2010 (.pdf file)
+PRINTABLE FEDERAL NMFS/NOAA RECREATIONAL FISHERY REGULATIONS (This downloads the .pdf file) Updated April 2019

 All sharks harvested by recreational fishermen must have heads, tails and fins attached naturally to the carcass until landed.
 Anglers may still gut and bleed the carcass as long as the tail is not removed.
 Filleting sharks at sea is prohibited.